 Tina Gunaldo is the director for the Center for Interprofessional Education and Collaborative Practice at Louisiana State University Health Sciences Center-New Orleans.
-She has engaged in IPE for the past seven years.
-In addition to presentations and publications, Dr. Gunaldo serves on the Louisiana Immunization Workgroup supporting a collaborative approach to increasing immunization rates, as well as contributes to the development of the Louisiana Area Health Education Center's (AHEC) Scholar curricular program.
+She has engaged in IPE for the past eight years.
+In addition to presentations and publications, Dr. Gunaldo serves on the Louisiana Immunization Workgroup supporting a collaborative approach to increasing immunization rates, the Editorial Board for the Health and Interprofessional Practice journal, and the American Physical Therapy Association Finance Committee, as well as contributes to the development of the Louisiana Area Health Education Center's (AHEC) Scholar curricular program.
 Most importantly, Dr. Gunaldo is supported by a wonderful team of over 100 faculty trained in IPE, who have supported and/or integrated IPE into their academic practice.

 Ms. Amanda Goumas, MPH (Coordinator)

 Amanda Goumas is the coordinator for the Center for Interprofessional Education and Collaborative Practice at Louisiana State University Health Sciences Center-New Orleans.
 She is new to IPE, after recently completing her Master’s in Public Health in community health and behavioral sciences.
 She is engaged in several IPE related research projects at the Health Sciences Center and looks forward to future contributions.

 Dr. Sandra Carlin Andrieu, PhD (School of Dentistry)